dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 [https://dom.spec.whatwg.org/#concept-cd-replace](https://dom.spec.whatwg.org/#concept-cd-replace)

-No change necessary since we are comparing the live range’s endpoints with the node to replace only.
+No change necessary since we are comparing the live range's endpoints with the node to replace only.
 There are no boundaries to cross in this check.

 For example: